What it's like for health care workers on the front lines of the coronavirus pandemic - KEYT | KCOY

 At least 13 people died at the Queens hospital within a 24-hour period, according to a Wednesday statement from NYC Health and Hospitals/Elmhurst.
 The hospital is “at the center of this crisis,” the statement said, and the staff is “going above and beyond” to address it.

 “Leaders from various offices from the President to the head of Health and Hospitals saying things like, ‘We’re going to be fine, everything’s fine.’
-And from our perspective, everything is not fine,” Dr. Colleen Smith, an emergency room doctor at Elmhurst Hospital, told The New York Times in a video.
+And from our perspective, everything is not fine,” Dr. Colleen Smith, an emergency room doctor at Elmhurst, told The New York Times in a video.

 Smith shared footage from inside the hospital, of hospital beds and a room she said was filled with coronavirus patients.
 Outside the building, a refrigerated truck was being used to store the bodies of patients who died, she said.